-Sole Proprietorship: A business owned and operated by one individual.
+Sole Proprietorship: a business owned and operated by one individual.

-Statute: a federal or state written law enacted by the Congress or state legislature, respectively.
+Statute: a federal or state written law enacted by Congress or the state legislature, respectively.
 Local statutes or laws are usually called "ordinances."
-Regulations, rulings, opinions, executive orders and proclamations are not statutes.
-Tangible Personal Property: A term describing personal property that can be physically relocated.
+Regulations, rulings, opinions, executive orders, and proclamations are not statutes.

+Tangible Personal Property: a term describing personal property that can be physically relocated.
 The opposite of real property, in a sense, as real property is immovable.

-Technical Bulletins: Non-binding guidance documents published by agencies that facilitate consistent interpretation and application of the regulations issued by the agency.
-Three-Tier Distribution System: In the alcohol supply chain, a system that requires manufacturers to sell with distributors, who sell with retailers, who then may sell the product to the end consumer.
-Tort: An injury or harm to another person or person's property that the law recognizes as a basis for a lawsuit.
-Trade Dress: A design, packaging, or other element of appearance that is both nonfunctional and distinctive.
-Trademark: An identification used to distinguish goods and services from those manufactured or sold by others - it is the symbol that customers use to identify a product and equate with goodwill.
-Trade Name: A name used to identify a person's business or vocation (see also ASSUMED NAME).
+Technical Bulletins: non-binding guidance documents published by agencies that facilitate consistent interpretation and application of the regulations issued by the agency.

+Three-Tier Distribution System: in the alcohol supply chain, a system that requires manufacturers to sell to distributors, who sell to retailers, who then may sell the product to the end consumer.

+Tort: an injury or harm to another person or person's property that the law recognizes as a basis for a lawsuit.

+Trade Dress: a design, packaging, or other element of appearance that is both nonfunctional and distinctive.

+Trademark: an identification used to distinguish goods and services from those manufactured or sold by others; the symbol that customers use to identify a product and equate with goodwill.

+Trade Name: a name used to identify a person's business or vocation (see also ASSUMED NAME).

-Trade Secret: Information companies make an effort to keep secret in order to give them an economic advantage over their competitors Use Tax: A privilege tax imposed on the privilege of using, in this State, any kind of tangible personal property that is purchased anywhere at retail from a retailer.
-Veterinary Biologics: Products of biological origin that are used to diagnose and treat animal diseases.
+Trade Secret: information companies make an effort to keep secret in order to give them an economic advantage over their competitors.

+Use Tax: a privilege tax imposed on the privilege of using, in this State, any kind of tangible personal property that is purchased anywhere at retail from a retailer.

+Veterinary Biologics: products of biological origin that are used to diagnose and treat animal diseases.